 The modifications apply throughout the connection lifetime to ensure the connection isn't dropped because of the modification.

-After the certificate is verified, the DPI engine decrypts the application traffic, and the other modules inspect the traffic.
+After verifying the certificate, the DPI engine decrypts the application traffic, and the other modules inspect the traffic.
 Subsequently, the DPI engine encrypts the application traffic and forwards it to the client.

 The DPI engine applies the web policy and allows or blocks web traffic based on the scanning results and the web category, URL group, file type, and user activity specified in the web policy.
 When the DPI engine is selected in the firewall rule, the engine performs web content filtering over standard and non-standard ports.
 When web filtering applies to the traffic, web traffic scanning continues until the end of the flow, depending on the returned HTTP responses.
 The packets are transferred to the antivirus module for scanning.